 - Don’t stand out.
 If everyone else is doing it, believe without question that it is the most reasonable and healthy choice for you also.
 Study the lemmings and aspire to be one.
 If you end up in a pile at the bottom of the cliff, at least you weren’t the only one.

 - Emphasize unimportant things.
 Never have a memorable evening with friends unless your house is in perfect order (which it never is).
 Make decisions on that basis consistently.
 Never stop to consider what are actually the most important things to you.
 And if you do, definitely don’t act on it.

 - Feel trapped.
 Accept that life isn’t fair (which it isn’t) but extrapolate that to mean that you really can’t do anything about the hand that you have been dealt.
-Continue to incrementally gain weight, accrue debt, and attend a church that you hate (aka fundamentally disagree with) because there don’t seem to be any easy solutions.
+Continue to incrementally gain weight, accrue debt, and attend a church that you hate (or fundamentally disagree with) because there don’t seem to be any easy solutions.

 - Discount your own abilities.
 Recollect every personal slam that you ever received, and conjure up a present-day self-image that matches.
 Never focus on your successes, only your failures, to the point that getting out of bed (late) in the morning feels like enough of an accomplishment.

 - Think about death all the time.
 Your feelings when thinking about your ultimate demise should range from depression to panic.
 Bemoan all your lost opportunities.
 View the future as a canvass upon which to sketch a life of continuing disappointment.